Keeping active

 Exercise and Fitness

-Why balance and coordination training?
+Why is improving balance and coordination important?

 Balance training is something that may not spring to mind when planning a fitness regime.
 However, it can add value and is worth doing at any age.
 Especially as we get older, we’re subject to an array of problems that can affect our balance.
+Conditions such as arthritis, Alzheimer’s, Parkinson’s and heart disease2 can all affect our ability to move freely and make us less steady on our feet.

-This can result in falls and injuries, which may in turn affect our self-confidence, ability to socialise, to maintain healthy levels of activity; or look after ourselves or our loved ones.
+On top of this, we can lose between 3-8% of our muscles every decade after 30, which is known as Sarcopenia.
+Sarcopenia is a natural part of aging, however, its prevention is especially important as we age to reduce falls and injuries, which may in turn affect our self-confidence, ability to socialise, to maintain healthy levels of activity or look after ourselves or others.

 One of the best things anyone can do to improve their balance is through strength training.
 Strength training helps to maintain muscle and bone density which helps to reduce the potential effects of sarcopenia.